 - Business descriptions

-When business information changes, follow this process:
+When your business information changes, follow this process:

 - Update your master NAP document